Performance ratings. No one loves them.

 To rate, or not to rate - that is the question we'll address.

-But first, context
+But first, context on performance ratings

-There has been great thought leadership on both sides of the argument on what to do about performance appraisals - ditch them or embrace them.
+There has been thought leadership on both sides of the argument on what to do about performance appraisals - ditch them or embrace them.

 This article from David Rock, founder of the NeuroLeadership Institute, challenges us to "kill the performance rating" due to the psychological reaction the action of receiving a rating evokes in us.
 (On a side note, I like his SCARF model.
 It's worth checking out).